Vonage/vivid/docs/vivid-overlay-lifecycle.md

 We call those __vivid core__.

 There is a lifecycle here.
-We've designed Vivid overlay lifecycle to be self contained, agnostic to other contexts and to not interfere nor require alignment to the existing application lifecycle or any other framework in place.
+We've designed Vivid overlay lifecycle to be self-contained, agnostic to other contexts and to not interfere nor require alignment to the existing application lifecycle or any other framework in place.

  __vivid core__ initialization may go 2 main paths:
-- __auto-init__: this is the default behaviour, Vivid will auto init itself upon the first usage unless specified otherwise
+- __auto-init__: this is the default behavior, Vivid will auto init itself upon the first usage unless specified otherwise
 - __manual__: see below how to configure Vivid this way and when to use it

 # Readiness hook